berzerk0/NonsenseCipher/README.md

 ## Is it accurate?

 Probably not.

 15 books does not a language make.
+It needs work.

+How often would 2 one-letter words end up next to one another in a real language?

 ## But, Why?